hodinkee/escapement-rb/README.md

 Basic usage is very straightforward.
 By default, all text must be wrapped in `<p>` tags.
 Each root-level `<p>` tag will be parsed as a separate paragraph, and will be a separate object in the results array.

+The position values are 0-based and are relative to the plain text result.
+The first value is the start of the tag, and the second is the end of the tag.

 ``` ruby
 body = "<p>Escapement is <strong>great</strong>!</p>"